tizian/differential-mc-estimators/README.md

       - Parameter-dependent discontinuities from moving geometry.
       - Parameter-dependent discontinuities from static geometry in presence of attached sampling strategies.

-3. **Estimator comparison (simple)**
+3. **Estimator comparison (vMF conductor)**

-   Forward and reverse mode differentiation of a simple microfacet material's roughness parameter.
+   Forward and reverse mode differentiation of a rough conductor roughness parameter in a simple test scene with a vMF emitter.
    Compares a long list of differential estimators:
       - Detached emitter sampling
       - Detached BSDF sampling
       - Attached BSDF sampling